spacecolonyone/MarsCityState/Info.md

     * GDP will start high
     * Conclusion: steady economic growth that will attract governor and businesses

+  * Return on investment for city founder
+    * Assumption: revenue from science and tourism projects
+    * Initial investment, fixed costs, variable costs
+    * Break-even point
+    * Return on investment in 100 years
+    * Conclusion: even a single billionaire can found the city selling shares will longer ROI

 * Development roadmap

   * 2030: City founded.
 Science and tourism phase